Health-Appointment-booking-app/SmartBridge-Project/README.md

 - **MongoDB**, **Express**, **Node.js**, and for technology inspiration

 ---

+## 🤝 Contributing

+We welcome contributions!
+Please **fork** the repository, make your changes, and **submit a pull request**.
+Make sure to follow the contribution guidelines and write clean, well-documented code.

+---

 ## 📄 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).